saskar1/screen-saver/README.md

 After Phase 2 has finished drawing 10,000 squares, Phase 3 begins.

-Phase 3 continually draws squares to the canvas, and does not stop until you close the tab or window in Chrome.
+Phase 3 continually draws squares onto the canvas, and does not stop until you close the tab or window in Chrome.

 Each time Phase 3 draws a square, it begins by picking a random x, y pixel on the canvas.
 It then checks to see what is the color of the pixel.
-After that, it draws a new square (centered at the x, y coordinate of the pixel), and the square is filled in with the color at the pixel?
+After that, it draws a new square (centered at the x, y coordinate of the pixel), and the square is filled in with the color of the pixel.

 ### That's all

-Do you see how these phases give rise to the animation pattern you see when Chrome runs this code?
+Do you see how these phases give rise to the animation pattern you see when Chrome runs this code!?

 ## 8. Diving into the phases of the program